Sue Uber in small claims court

 You can sue Uber in a small claims court for breach of contract.
 A contracted driver once sued Uber and won almost $4000 because the company didn’t pay the driver their bonus for giving 7,000 rides, as stated in their contract.
 This small claims court case only cost the driver $20 to file.

 It is worth suing Uber for breach of contract.
 DoNotPay can help you gather your documents and back up your claim.
-Access it through any web browser or download the app on your iPhone or other Apple device.
+Access it through any web browser.

 In 2018, a U.S. District Court judge granted Uber drivers another win by concluding that the company breached a contract on “Safe Rides” fees.
 Uber drivers sued the company for $5 million.
 They refused arbitration in 2016, because the company, though it said it wouldn’t, took funds as “safe rides fees” from the minimum fares that drivers had charged.